-- Fourteen Solar + Storage sites are serving cooperative communities across central and eastern North Carolina.
+- Thirteen Solar + Storage sites are serving cooperative communities across central and eastern North Carolina.
 These generation facilities leverage the power of renewable solar energy combined with battery energy storage technology to offset the intermittent nature of the resource to best serve local co-op members.

 - Eleven co-ops have installed 19 community solar farms offering members a low-cost, low-risk way to benefit from solar technology.
 North Carolina co-ops were the first utilities in the state to implement a community solar program in 2014.

 Delivering increasingly sustainable electricity requires creating a more dynamic, flexible and efficient electric grid.
 Electric cooperatives are proactively implementing and coordinating new energy resources to support sustainability and provide enhanced value and service to consumer-members.